Factorized Fusion Shrinkage for Dynamic Relational Data: Introduction

 Abrupt changes are important examples of non-stationarity, typically observed in systems that undergo regime changes due to an intervention, such as alliances between nations before/after a war \citep{gibler2008international}, voting records before and after an election \citep{lee2004voters}, or the impact of protein networks after a treatment \citep{hegde2008dynamic}.
-This article presents a novel shrinkage process for dynamic relational data to handle such abrupt changes adaptively.

-Given the dynamic likelihood $\+Y_t=\+U_t\+V_t'+\+E_t$, $t =1,...,T$, we introduce time-dependence by shrinking the successive differences between the row vectors $\{\+u_{it}\},\{\+v_{it}\}$ of $\+U_t$, $\+V_t$ to group-wise sparse vectors.
+This article presents a novel shrinkage process for dynamic relational data to handle such abrupt changes: given the dynamic likelihood $\+Y_t=\+U_t\+V_t'+\+E_t$, $t =1,...,T$, we introduce time-dependence by shrinking the successive differences (e.g., $\+u_{it}-\+u_{i(t-1)}$) between the row vectors $\{\+u_{it}\},\{\+v_{it}\}$ of $\+U_t$, $\+V_t$ to group-wise sparse vectors.
 In particular, we propose a factorized fusion shrinkage (FFS) prior, where group-wise global-local shrinkage priors on all the transitions of latent factors are applied to promote group-wise fusion structures.
 The adopted global-local prior has a sufficient mass around zero, effectively shrinking transitions to zeros while keeping large enough transitions, promoting fusion structures.
 In addition, all components of the transitions share the same local scales from the prior, leading to interpretable group-wise shrinkage.
-The proposed model attempts to account for the dynamic change and dependence across $\+Y_t$ by reflecting the piecewise constant changes among the row and column factors, $\+U_t$ and $\+V_t$.
-The symmetric version of the model is also useful for network models, where one requires that $\+U_t =\+V_t$ for $t =1,...,T$.
-In addition, {we extend} the model to tensor data under the CANDECOMP/PARAFAC (CP) type of low-rank structure.
+The proposed model attempts to account for the dynamic change and dependence across $\+Y_t$ by reflecting the piecewise constant changes among $\+U_t$ and $\+V_t$.
+We also propose a symmetric version of the model which is useful for modeling adjacency matrices in network models.